 If you want a really cool prize for your night, ask a retailer to donate a prize to the cause, they will most likely oblige because it is a chance for them to advertise their business.

 Hopefully these tips have made you think a bit more thoroughly about trivia prizes, which ones to choose and how to award them.
 Whether you prize or not, trivia just feels a bit more fun when you’re working towards a box of Milk Duds or a Gift Certificate to Olive Garden.
-Ultimately, they are a fun way to bring to light a fire under the game and make the night just a bit more memorable for everyone.
+Ultimately, they are a fun way to bring to light a fire under the game and make the night just a bit more memorable for everyone, and can really help to take your trivia night to the next level.

 As the host, it’s up to you what prizes you want to give out, but either way, remember people are mostly there for the trivia excellence.
 As long as you bring the questions, your players will be more or less happy to hash out their answers!